zyprex/FLauncher/README.md

 # FLauncher

+WARN: It's not a tranditional android launcher, read this doc from A to Z !

 Features:
 - Launch apps use tap, press, swipe and fling actions.
 - Launch apps without looking at the screen.